^

 • Reduction of painful symptoms of the disorder.

-Without the right kind of medicine, the disease can lead to serious complications.
-The risk of their development is associated with the toxins that secrete streptococcus.
+Without the right medicine, the disease can lead to serious complications.
+The risk of their development is associated with toxins that streptococcus secretes.
 They cause symptoms of general intoxication of the body and provoke pathological changes in internal organs.

-In most cases, treatment is carried out at home with the isolation of the child from other household members.
-To combat scarlet fever, such drugs can be prescribed:
+In most cases, treatment is carried out at home, isolating the child from other household members.
+The following medications may be prescribed to combat scarlet fever:

 1. Biseptol-240

-Bacteriostatic agent with high bactericidal activity against gram-positive and gram-positive microorganisms, bacteria.
-The bactericidal effect is based on the blocking action of the active ingredient, bactrim, on the metabolism of bacteria.
-Another active substance - sulfamethoxazole, destroys the biosynthesis of harmful microorganisms.
-The drug is effective against streptococci, staphylococcus, typhoid, protea, pneumococcus, intestinal and pseudomonas aeruginosa, mycobacterium tuberculosis.
+A bacteriostatic agent with high bactericidal activity against gram-positive and gram-positive microorganisms and bacteria.
+The bactericidal effect is based on the blocking action of the active component, bactrim, on the metabolism of bacteria.
+Another active ingredient, sulfamethoxazole, destroys the biosynthesis of harmful microorganisms.
+The drug is effective against streptococci, staphylococci, typhoid fever, proteus, pneumococci, intestinal and pseudomonas aeruginosa, and mycobacteria of tuberculosis.

-• Indications for use: infections of the respiratory tract, scarlet fever, cystitis, chronic pyelonephritis, lung abscess, pneumonia, pyelitis, gonococcal urethritis.
-Infections of the gastrointestinal tract, various surgical infections, empyema of the pleura, uncomplicated gonorrhea.
+• Indications for use: respiratory tract infections, scarlet fever, cystitis, chronic pyelonephritis, lung abscess, pneumonia, pyelitis, gonococcal urethritis.
+Gastrointestinal tract infections, various surgical infections, pleural empyema, uncomplicated gonorrhea.

-• Method of administration: for patients over 12 years of age, 4 tablets per day or 8 measuring spoons of syrup are prescribed.
+• Method of administration: for patients over 12 years old, 4 tablets per day or 8 measuring spoons of syrup are prescribed.
 The maximum daily dosage should not exceed 6 tablets.
-For patients under 12 years of age, Biseptolum is administered in the form of a syrup.
+For patients under 12 years old, Biseptol is prescribed in the form of syrup.
 Its daily dosage is 15 ml 2 times a day.
-In severe infections, the dose can be increased by ½.
+In severe infections, the dose can be increased by ½ times.

-• Side effects: nausea, vomiting, various allergic reactions, pathological symptoms from the kidneys, a decrease in the level of leukocytes in the blood, a sharp decrease in granulocytes in the blood.
+• Side effects: nausea, vomiting, various allergic reactions, pathological symptoms from the kidneys, decreased levels of leukocytes in the blood, a sharp decrease in granulocytes in the blood.

-• Contraindications: individual intolerance of components, damage to the hematopoietic system, kidney and liver diseases, pregnancy.
-The medicine is not assigned to newborns and premature babies.
-With special care are used for the therapy of patients of early age, therefore during treatment it is necessary to control the picture of blood.
+• Contraindications: individual intolerance to the components, damage to the hematopoietic system, kidney and liver diseases, pregnancy.
+The drug is not prescribed to newborns and premature babies.
+It is used with special caution for the treatment of young patients, therefore, it is necessary to monitor the blood picture during treatment.

 1. Metronidazole

-Antimicrobial and antiprotozoal medicament, a derivative of 5-nitroimidazole.
-It is active against most gram-positive and gram-negative microorganisms, including streptococci.
+Antimicrobial and antiprotozoal drug, a derivative of 5-nitroimidazole.
+Active against most gram-positive and gram-negative microorganisms, including streptococci.

-• Indications for use: protozoal infections, streptococcal diseases, bacterial endocarditis, sepsis, pneumonia, abscess and empyema of the lungs, infections of the abdominal cavity, damage to the bones and joints, infections of the central nervous system, meningitis, cerebral abscess, pseudomembranous colitis.
+• Indications for use: protozoan infections, diseases caused by streptococci, bacterial endocarditis, sepsis, pneumonia, pulmonary abscess and empyema, abdominal infections, bone and joint lesions, central nervous system infections, meningitis, brain abscess, pseudomembranous colitis.
 Suitable for the prevention of postoperative complications.

-• The method of use depends on the form of release of the drug.
-Metronidazole is available as a powder for the preparation of solution, suspension, tablets and solution for infusion.
-Children are given a suspension or tablets for oral administration.
-Dosage depends on the weight of the child and the severity of the disease, so it is prescribed by the doctor, individually for each patient.
+• The method of administration depends on the form of the drug.
+Metronidazole is available as a powder for solution, suspension, tablets and infusion solution.
+Children are prescribed a suspension or tablets for oral administration.
+The dosage depends on the child's weight and the severity of the disease, so it is prescribed by a doctor, individually for each patient.

-• Side effects: various disorders of the digestive system (diarrhea, nausea, vomiting, decreased appetite, stomatitis), dizziness, impaired coordination of movements, increased weakness, drowsiness, convulsions, skin allergic reactions.
+• Side effects: various disorders of the digestive system (diarrhea, nausea, vomiting, loss of appetite, stomatitis), dizziness, impaired coordination of movements, increased weakness, drowsiness, convulsions, allergic skin reactions.

-• Contraindications: hypersensitivity to active substances of the drug, organic lesions of the central nervous system, leukopenia, hepatic insufficiency, pregnancy.
+• Contraindications: hypersensitivity to the active ingredients of the drug, organic lesions of the central nervous system, leukopenia, liver failure, pregnancy.

 Antimicrobial tablets used in the complex treatment of scarlet fever in children.
-Contain active ingredient metronidazole, which is active against protozoa, aerobes and anaerobes.
-After oral administration, it is rapidly absorbed in the digestive tract, reaching a maximum concentration after 1.5-3 hours.
-Evenly distributed throughout the body, gets into bile, saliva and other fluids.
+Contains the active substance metronidazole, which is active against protozoa, aerobes and anaerobes.
+After oral administration, it is quickly absorbed in the digestive tract, reaching maximum concentration in 1.5-3 hours.
+It is evenly distributed throughout the body, enters bile, saliva and other fluids.

-• Indications for use: trichomoniasis, giardiasis, infections caused by microorganisms sensitive to the preparation, surgical infections.
-Tablets take 125 mg 3 times a day.
+• Indications for use: trichomoniasis, giardiasis, infections caused by microorganisms sensitive to the drug, surgical infections.
+Tablets are taken 125 mg 3 times a day.
 The duration of treatment depends on the effectiveness of therapy in the first days of taking the medication.

-• Side effects: nausea, vomiting, metallic taste in the mouth, headaches, dizziness, a decrease in the number of blood cells, various allergic reactions, a change in the color of urine.
+• Side effects: nausea, vomiting, metallic taste in the mouth, headaches, dizziness, decreased blood cell count, various allergic reactions, changes in urine color.

-• Contraindications: the age of patients younger than 6 years, individual intolerance to the components of the drug, the first trimester of pregnancy and lactation.
+• Contraindications: patients under 6 years of age, individual intolerance to the components of the drug, first trimester of pregnancy and lactation.

-• In case of an overdose, there may be attacks of nausea and vomiting, convulsions, ataxia.
-The treatment is aimed at removing the medication from the body, hemodialysis is possible.
+• In case of overdose, nausea and vomiting, convulsions, and ataxia are possible.
+Treatment is aimed at removing the drug from the body; hemodialysis is possible.

-• Indications for use: infectious diseases caused by microorganisms sensitive to the preparation.
-Infectious lesions of the lower respiratory tract (angina, sinusitis, bronchitis, otitis), scarlet fever, folliculitis, infected dermatitis, urethritis, prostatitis, diphtheria, intestinal infectious lesions.
+• Indications for use: infectious diseases caused by microorganisms sensitive to the drug.
+Infectious lesions of the lower respiratory tract (tonsillitis, sinusitis, bronchitis, otitis), scarlet fever, folliculitis, infected dermatitis, urethritis, prostatitis, diphtheria, intestinal infectious lesions.

 • The method of administration and dosage are determined by the attending physician.
-For patients younger than 16 years, the dosage and duration of therapy depend on body weight and sensitivity to the drug.
-In case of an overdose, there may be attacks of nausea and vomiting, stool disorders, and hearing loss.
-There is no specific antidote, therefore symptomatic therapy is indicated.
+For patients under 16 years of age, the dosage and duration of therapy depend on body weight and sensitivity to the drug.
+In case of overdose, nausea and vomiting, bowel disorders, and hearing loss are possible.
+There is no specific antidote, so symptomatic therapy is indicated.

-• Side effects: nausea, vomiting, decreased appetite, flatulence, increased palpitations, disturbed sleep and wakefulness, headaches and dizziness, increased irritability, skin allergic reactions, photosensitivity.
-If infusions are used, an inflammatory reaction may occur at the injection site.
+• Side effects: nausea, vomiting, loss of appetite, flatulence, increased heart rate, sleep and wakefulness disorders, headaches and dizziness, increased irritability, skin allergic reactions, photosensitivity.
+If infusions are used, an inflammatory reaction may develop at the injection site.

 1. Erythromycin

-Antimicrobial agent is similar to penicillin in the spectrum of its action.
+An antimicrobial agent similar to penicillin in its spectrum of action.
 The drug is active against gram-positive and gram-negative microorganisms.
-Destructively affects the trachoma, riktcii, brucella, syphilis.
-Therapeutic doses provide bacteriostatic action.
-The body quickly develops resistance to the antibiotic, so combined therapy is shown in combination with other medicines.
-Erythromycin is available in the form of tablets with an enteric coating and ointments.
+It has a destructive effect on trachoma, rickets, brucellosis, and syphilis.
+Therapeutic doses provide a bacteriostatic effect.
+The body quickly develops resistance to the antibiotic, so combination therapy with other drugs is indicated.
+Erythromycin is available in the form of enteric-coated tablets and ointments.

-• Indications for use: pneumonia, pneumo pleura, bronchiectatic disease and other lung lesions, septic conditions, erysipelas, peritonitis, otitis, scarlet fever, mastitis.
-It penetrates all tissues and body fluids.
+• Indications for use: pneumonia, pneumopleurisy, bronchiectasis and other lung lesions, septic conditions, erysipelas, peritonitis, otitis, scarlet fever, mastitis.
+The product penetrates into all tissues and fluids of the body.

-• Method of application: for patients under 14 years of age, 20-40 mg / kg per day are administered, divided into 4 divided doses.
-For patients older than 14 years and adults for 250 mg every 4-6 hours.
-It is recommended to take the medicine 1-1.5 hours before meals.
-Before its use, it is necessary to determine the sensitivity of the microflora that caused the disease.
+• Method of administration: for patients under 14 years of age, 20-40 mg/kg per day is prescribed, divided into 4 doses.
+For patients over 14 years of age and adults, 250 mg every 4-6 hours.
+The drug is recommended to be taken 1-1.5 hours before meals.
+Before using it, it is necessary to determine the sensitivity of the microflora that caused the disease.

-• Side effects: nausea, company, stool disorders.
-With prolonged use of the device, there may be abnormalities in liver function, skin allergic reactions.
-Duration of drug use causes the development of resistance to it by harmful microorganisms.
+• Side effects: nausea, mouth, stool disorders.
+With prolonged use of the drug, liver dysfunction, skin allergic reactions are possible.
+Duration of use of the drug causes the development of resistance to it by harmful microorganisms.

-• Contraindications: hypersensitivity, severe dysfunction of the liver, allergic reactions in the anamnesis.
+• Contraindications: hypersensitivity, severe liver dysfunction, history of allergic reactions.

 1. Ciprofloxacin

-Antibacterial drug, which in the spectrum of its action is similar to fluoroquinolones, but has a higher activity.
-Effective with internal and parenteral administration.
+An antibacterial drug that is similar in its spectrum of action to fluoroquinolones, but has a higher activity.
+It is effective when administered internally and parenterally.
 When taken orally, it is quickly absorbed and distributed throughout the body.
-Penetrates into all tissues and biological fluids.
-It is excreted in urine, about 40% unchanged.
+It penetrates all tissues and biological fluids.
+It is excreted in the urine, about 40% unchanged.

-• Dosage and treatment is determined by the attending physician, focusing on the age, weight and course of the disease.
-As a rule, the drug is taken at 125 mg twice a day, the duration of therapy is not more than 5-15 days.
+• Method of application: the dosage and course of treatment are determined by the attending physician, based on age, weight and the course of the disease.
+As a rule, the medication is taken 125 mg twice a day, the duration of therapy is no more than 5-15 days.

-• Side effects: Ciprofloxacin is well tolerated, but in rare cases, allergic reactions may occur, swelling of the face and vocal cords, headaches and dizziness, sleep disorders, changes in blood picture, taste and smell disorders, vomiting, diarrhea.
+• Side effects: Ciprofloxacin is well tolerated, but in rare cases allergic reactions, swelling of the face and vocal cords, headaches and dizziness, sleep disturbances, changes in the blood picture, disturbances of taste and smell, vomiting, diarrhea may occur.

 • Contraindications: intolerance to quinolones, epilepsy, pregnancy.
-With special care is prescribed for the treatment of children under 15 years of age, with violations of kidney function.
+With special caution it is prescribed for the treatment of children under 15 years of age, with impaired renal function.

 1. Ampiox

 Combined antimicrobial agent.
 Contains two active components: ampicillin and oxacillin.
-It acts on gram-positive (streptococcus, pneumococcus, staphylococcus) and gram-negative microorganisms.
-It is active against enzymes that destroy penicillins.
-Well penetrates into the blood and all biological fluids.
+Effective against gram-positive (streptococcus, pneumococcus, staphylococcus) and gram-negative microorganisms.
+Active against enzymes that destroy penicillins.
+Penetrates well into the blood and all biological fluids.

-• Indications for use: infections of the respiratory tract and lungs, sore throat, inflammation of the bile duct, inflammation of the gall bladder and renal pelvis, pyelonephritis, cystitis, skin infections and infected wounds.
-Can be used for severe sepsis, endocarditis, postoperative purulent complications.
+• Indications for use: respiratory tract and lung infections, tonsillitis, inflammation of the bile ducts, inflammation of the gallbladder and renal pelvis, pyelonephritis, cystitis, skin infections and infected wounds.
+Can be used in severe sepsis, endocarditis, postoperative purulent complications.

-• The method of use depends on the form of release of the drug.
+• The method of administration depends on the form of the drug.
 Ampiox is available for intravenous, intramuscular and oral administration.
-For children younger than 1 year, 100-200 mg / kg is prescribed, for babies from 1-7 years, 100 mg / kg per day, for patients from 7-14 years at 50 mg / kg per day, for children over 14 years of age is shown adult dosage.
-The course of treatment is from 5-7 days, but not more than 3 weeks.
+For children under 1 year old, 100-200 mg / kg is prescribed, for children from 1 to 7 years old - 100 mg / kg per day, for patients from 7 to 14 years old - 50 mg / kg per day, for children over 14 years old, an adult dosage is indicated.
+The course of treatment is 5-7 days, but not more than 3 weeks.

-• Side effects: soreness at the injection site and allergic reactions, anaphylactic shock, nausea, vomiting, diarrhea.
+• Side effects: pain at the injection site and allergic reactions, anaphylactic shock, nausea, vomiting, diarrhea.
 Desensitizing agents are used for treatment.
-The main contraindication is a toxic-allergic reaction to penicillin in the anamnesis.
+The main contraindication is a history of toxic-allergic reactions to penicillin.

 1. Tsifran

-A medicinal preparation whose mechanism of action is based on a violation of the reproduction of bacteria.
-It is active against gram-positive and gram-negative microorganisms, which are resistant to cephalosporins, penicillins and aminoglycosides.
+A medicinal product whose mechanism of action is based on disruption of bacterial reproduction.
+It is active against gram-positive and gram-negative microorganisms that are resistant to cephalosporins, penicillins and aminoglycosides.

-• Indications for use: treatment of infectious diseases caused by drug-sensitive microorganisms.
+• Indications for use: treatment of infectious diseases caused by microorganisms sensitive to the drug.
 Effective in mixed infections caused by two or more pathogens.
-It is prescribed for infectious lesions of the respiratory and urinary tracts, with infections of the ENT organs, skin and soft tissues, bones, joints.
-The medicine is used for typhoid fever, peritonitis, cholecystitis, systemic infections.
+Prescribed for infectious lesions of the respiratory and urinary tract, for infections of ENT organs, skin and soft tissues, bones, joints.
+The drug is used for typhoid fever, peritonitis, cholecystitis, systemic infections.

-• The method of application and dosage is determined individually for each patient.
-It depends on the age of the patient, his body weight, the general condition of the body and the type of pathogen.
-For complex treatment of scarlet fever in children, appoint 250-500 mg every 12 hours.
-The drug can be taken regardless of food, but better on an empty stomach.
+• The method of administration and dosage are determined individually for each patient.
+It depends on the patient's age, body weight, general condition of the body and the type of pathogen.
+For the complex treatment of scarlet fever in children, 250-500 mg is prescribed every 12 hours.
+The drug can be taken regardless of food, but it is better on an empty stomach.
 The duration of therapy should not exceed 7 days.

-• Side effects: nausea, vomiting, stool disorders, dizziness and headaches, insomnia, seizures, allergic reactions.
-In rare cases, there is an increase in the level of hepatic transaminases, a change in hematological parameters, gynecomastia, secondary renal failure.
-The medicine is not used when its components are intolerant.
-With special care is prescribed for the treatment of children younger than 16 years.
+• Side effects: nausea, vomiting, bowel disorders, dizziness and headaches, insomnia, convulsions, allergic reactions.
+In rare cases, there is an increase in the level of liver transaminases, changes in hematological parameters, gynecomastia, secondary renal failure.
+The drug is not used in case of intolerance to its components.
+With special caution, it is prescribed for the treatment of children under 16 years of age.

 1. Cephalexin

-• Indications for use: bronchitis, pneumonia, lung abscess, pleurisy, cystitis, otitis media, pharyngitis, tonsillitis, phlegmon, pyoderma, furunculosis, arthritis, osteomyelitis and other diseases caused by drug-susceptible pathogens.
+• Indications for use: bronchitis, pneumonia, lung abscess, pleurisy, cystitis, otitis, pharyngitis, tonsillitis, phlegmon, pyoderma, furunculosis, arthritis, osteomyelitis and other diseases caused by pathogens sensitive to the drug.

-• Usage: for children, 25-50 mg / kg is prescribed, but if the disease is caused by a gram-negative flora, the dosage is increased to 100 mg per day.
-For patients up to a year, 2.5 ml of suspension and 250 mg of tablets 3-4 times a day, for children from 1-3 years of 5 ml of suspension and 250 mg of capsules, for patients over 3 years of 7.5 ml of suspension.
-The daily dosage should be divided into two doses at an interval of 12 hours.
-Duration of treatment is 2-5 days.
+• Method of administration: for children, 25-50 mg/kg is prescribed, but if the disease is caused by gram-negative flora, the dosage is increased to 100 mg per day.
+For patients under one year, 2.5 ml of suspension and 250 mg of tablets 3-4 times a day, for children aged 1-3 years, 5 ml of suspension and 250 mg of capsules, for patients over 3 years, 7.5 ml of suspension.
+The daily dosage should be divided into two doses with an interval of 12 hours.
+The duration of treatment is 2-5 days.

-• Side effects: diarrhea, indigestion, headaches and dizziness, leukopenia, allergic reactions.
-It is not used for intolerance to cephalosporins and penicillins because of the risk of cross-allergy.
+• Side effects: diarrhea, dyspepsia, headaches and dizziness, leukopenia, allergic reactions.
+Not used in case of intolerance to cephalosporins and penicillins due to the risk of cross-allergy.

-The use of antibiotics for the treatment of children must necessarily be agreed with the attending physician.
-The success of the recovery is affected by the mechanism of action of the selected drug, its dosage and the duration of therapy.
+The use of antibiotics for the treatment of children must be agreed upon with the attending physician.
+The success of recovery is influenced by the mechanism of action of the selected drug, its dosage and the duration of therapy.

 Antibiotics for scarlet fever in adults

-Scarlet fever in adults is rare.
-The disease is very contagious, it is caused by the toxin streptococcus erythrogenic exotoxin.
-When bacteria start to release their toxins, a pink-red rash appears on the patient's body.
-Allocate such forms of the disease:
+Scarlet fever is rare in adult patients.
+The disease is highly contagious and is caused by the streptococcal toxin erythrogenic exotoxin.
+When the bacteria begin to release their toxins, a pink-red rash appears on the patient's body.
+The following forms of the disease are distinguished:

 1. Pharyngeal – infection through the mucous membrane of the oropharynx.